Want To Know How To Stop Yelling At Your Kids? Try This Effective Skill

 Breathe and ask a good question.

 You may be thinking, “That’s it?”
 I’m here to tell you absolutely, it’s the best place to start.
 Before you flip your lid, try and actually see what is going on in the situation.
-The crying, angry outbursts, meltdowns are usually symptoms to an issue.
+The crying, angry outbursts, meltdowns are usually symptoms of an issue.
 Yes this is intentional parenting we’re engaging now.
-If your reading this, you want more too.
+If you’re reading this, you want more too.
 So stay with me.

 Asking good questions can lead to dialogue rather than a power struggle.
 In fact it can diffuse a potential outburst or meltdown for you and your child.

 - Did something happen today that I didn’t see?

 - Is shouting letting me hear you?

 - What do you want me to know right now?

 Write these down.
 Screenshot this and save it.
 Asking good questions is a practice, no one does this well… me included.